awslabs/graphstorm/docs/source/gs-processing/usage/emr-serverless.rst

-To do so we need to add ECR actions to the entity that creates the EMR-S applications, and configure our ECR repository to provide access to the repository to our EMR-S application.
+To do so we need to add ECR actions to the entity that creates the EMR-S applications, and configure our ECR repository to provide access to our
+EMR-S application.

 To ensure the entity that creates the EMR-S application